menu

 Lake City real estate is some of the most expensive in Tennessee, although Lake City house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Lake City is generally considered to be a blue-collar town.
-41.30% of the Lake City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lake City is a blue-collar town, with 41.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lake City is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Lake City who work in sales jobs (14.93%), healthcare (10.49%), and office and administrative support (9.64%).

 One downside of living in Lake City is that it can take a long time to commute to work.
 In Lake City, the average commute to work is 30.84 minutes, which is quite a bit higher than the national average.